Approximation of optimization problems with constraints through kernel Sum-Of-Squares: Theoretical results

-\end{assumplist} \tb{Remarks on the assumptions.} If no derivatives are considered, i.e.\ $s=0$, then $\X$ in \Cref{ass:continuous_kernel} can be any complete separable metric space, and bounds on derivatives can be replaced by Lipschitz bounds, provided the functions under study are Lipschitz on $\Kcons$.
+\end{assumplistp} \tb{Remarks on the assumptions.} If no derivatives are considered, i.e.\ $s=0$, then $\X$ in \Cref{ass:continuous_kernel} can be any complete separable metric space, and bounds on derivatives can be replaced by Lipschitz bounds, provided the functions under study are Lipschitz on $\Kcons$.
 Smoothness as in \Cref{ass:continuous_kernel,ass:continuous_cons} is required for lower semicontinuity of the objective and to trigger the fast approximation behaviour of the kSoS estimate.
 Compactness in \Cref{ass:constraint_set} allows to consider the filling distance and to ensure that sampling eventually covers the whole set.
 Any strictly positive definite (resp.\ universal) kernel satisfies the second part of \Cref{ass:constraint_set} (resp.\ \Cref{ass:nondegen_constraint}).
 The Gaussian kernel is for instance both strictly positive definite and universal.
-Our assumptions are more general and lighter than those of \citet{rudi2020finding} which essentially restricted the kernel $\phi$ to be of the Sobolev type, as their proofs require $\Hphi$ to be a multiplicative algebra.
-Finally, \Cref{ass:smooth_objective} is a classical assumption in infinite-dimensional optimization to ensure existence of solutions, as it is satisfied by convex lower semicontinuous coercive functions \citep[Definition 3.2.4]{attouch14variational}.\\
+Our assumptions are more general and lighter than those of \citet{rudi2020finding} which essentially restricted the kernel $\phi$ to be of the Sobolev type, as their proofs require $\Hphi$ to be a multiplicative algebra. \rv{On the other hand, \Cref{ass:nondegen_constraint_short} is sufficient to have a non-empty constraint set but it may be hard to show except in simple cases, such as the constant functions of \Cref{sec:finding_global} which in turn do not satisfy \Cref{ass:nondegen_constraint} since the density is lacking.
+In \Cref{thm:well-posed_cons} below, we show that \Cref{ass:continuous_kernel,ass:continuous_cons,ass:nondegen_constraint} together imply \Cref{ass:nondegen_constraint_short}.} Finally, \Cref{ass:smooth_objective} is a classical assumption in infinite-dimensional optimization to ensure existence of solutions, as it is satisfied by convex lower semicontinuous coercive functions \citep[Definition 3.2.4]{attouch14variational}.\\